 The new exhibit will include a barn complete with climbing structure and animals to care for, a farm planting and harvesting garden, an interactive weather experience, an expanded infant area with adult seating, and a flower garden.
 Your favorite elements including the farmhouse, cow, slide, and chicken coop will stay.

-Grandma Betty's Farm will close for renovations on April 8, 2019 and will reopen on May 11, 2019.
+Grandma Betty's Farm is now closed for renovations and will reopen on May 18!
 While the space is closed, we will continue Story Time and More as scheduled (Tuesday-Saturday at 10am, 11am, and 1pm) in another classroom space in the museum.
 Most days, we will also set up rooms with activities specifically for children 5 and under so that families with young visitors have an enclosed environment to explore.
 Be sure to check the admissions counter on the day of your visit to find out when and where.

-Publix Market will be renovated to allow more space for interactive learning and role play, teaching children concepts about healthy choices, budgeting, sorting, and career development.
+Publix Market is closing for renovations on May 13 and will reopen on June 22.
+The renovation will allow more space for interactive learning and role play, teaching children concepts about healthy choices, budgeting, sorting, and career development.
 New stations will include frozen foods, floral, butcher, and dairy, and a deli space will also be added that gives children the opportunity to prepare play food and serve each other.

 Start Your Engines will be updated with new technology that broadens hands-on STEM learning experiences while also allowing for more visitors to engage in interactive play in an environment that appeals to a wide variety of ages, from birth to upper-elementary aged children.

 Excited yet?
 Stay tuned for more updates and sneak peeks, as well as timing for upcoming projects.
 And we aren’t finished yet...more renovations and improvements are in the works for 2020 and beyond!